Lucia's Blog: 2020-03-22

 III.
 WE ARE AT HOME IN HEART WITH GOD:

-So, wherever we may wander and whatever might be our lot, we can still be confident that we are at home in heart with our God as we seek for the city which is to come.
-We must continue bearing good fruit and be at home in heart with our God despite our lot in life, for we wait for the holy city, Jerusalem, coming down out of heaven from God (Hebrews 13:14).
+So, wherever we may wander and whatever might be our lot, we can still be confident that we are at home in heart with our God as we seek the city that is to come.
+We must continue bearing good fruit and being at home in heart with our God despite our lot in life, for we wait for the holy city, Jerusalem, coming down out of heaven from God (Hebrews 13:14).

 "For you have not come to a mountain that can be touched and to a blazing fire, and to darkness and gloom and whirlwind, 19 and to the blast of a trumpet and the sound of words which sound was such that those who heard begged that no further word be spoken to them.
 20 For they could not bear the command, “If even a beast touches the mountain, it will be stoned.”
 21 And so terrible was the sight, that Moses said, “I am full of fear and trembling.”
 22 But you have come to Mount Zion and to the city of the living God, the heavenly Jerusalem, and to myriads of angels, 23 to the general assembly and church of the firstborn who are enrolled in heaven, and to God, the Judge of all, and to the spirits of the righteous made perfect, 24 and to Jesus, the mediator of a new covenant, and to the sprinkled blood, which speaks better than the blood of Abel" (Hebrews 12:18-24).